spyder-ide/spyder-unittest/README.md

 ## Status

 This is a work in progress.
-It is useable, but only the basic functionality is implemented at the moment.
-The plugin supports the py.test and nose testing frameworks.
+It is quite useable, but there is obviously room for improvement.
+The plugin supports the `unittest` framework in the Python standard library and the `py.test` and `nose` testing frameworks.

 ## Installation